Herman's condition and critical points on the boundary of Siegel disks of polynomials with two critical values: Proof of Theorem

 Therefore there is no non-repelling cycle for $\wt f$ on $\partial \D$.

-\begin{remark} If there is $n_c>2$ critical points then we were not able to get a contradiction, because a third critical point could play the role in Fatou's theorem.
-All we can say is that if there is a non-repelling cycle for $\wt f$ on $\partial \D$ then there must be a parabolic cycle on $\partial \Delta$.
-Indeed in $\mathcal{B}$ every point tends to $\partial \Delta$ under iteration of $P^{mp}$ but also to the attracting or parabolic cycle of which $\mathcal{B}$ is a basin.
-Therefore, the cycle is contained in $\partial \Delta$ and cannot be attracting so it is parabolic.
-Unfortunately the separation theorem does not prevent this: the separating external rays could as well land on this parabolic point and still separate $\mathcal{B}$ from $\Delta$. \end{remark}
+\begin{remark} For polynomials $P$ with more than two critical values, we have not been able to get a contradiction.
+The reason is that a third critical point may accumulate on all $\partial \Delta$ as required by Fatou's theorem.
+All our argument proves in this case is that if there is a non-repelling cycle for $\wt f$ on $\partial \D$ then there must be a parabolic cycle on $\partial \Delta$.
+Unfortunately the separation theorem does not rule this out: the separating external rays may well land on this parabolic point and still separate $\mathcal{B}'$ from $\Delta$.
+However, the notion of parabolic-like maps may help us deal with this possibility, see~\cite{luna}. \end{remark}

-This is the only place in the proof of case \eqref{item:3} where we use the assumption $n_c=2$.
+This is the only place in the proof of Theorem~\ref{thm:preciii} where we use the assumption that $P$ has only two critical values.

-\subsubsection{Hyperbolicity}
+\subsection{Hyperbolicity}

 Let us cite Theorem~A in \cite{Mane2} (see also \cite{Mane2b}). \begin{theorem*}[Mañé] Let $N=S^1$ (the circle) or $N=[0,1]$.
-If $f$ is a $C^2$ map from $N$ to $N$ and $\Lambda\subset N$ is a compact invariant set that doesn't contain critical points, sinks or non-hyperbolic periodic points, then either $\Lambda=N=S^1$ and $f$ is topologically equivalent to a rotation or $\Lambda$ is a hyperbolic set. \end{theorem*}
+If $f$ is a $C^2$ map from $N$ to $N$ and $\Lambda\subset N$ is a compact invariant set that doesn't contain critical points, sinks or non-hyperbolic periodic points, then either $\Lambda=N=S^1$ and $f$ is topologically equivalent to an irrational rotation or $\Lambda$ is a hyperbolic set. \end{theorem*}

-By the preceding discussion, we can apply this to $\wt{f}$ on $\partial \D$ with $N=\partial \D$: Section~\ref{subsubsec:nrc} proved the absence of attracting or parabolic cycle, and Lemma~\ref{lem:cover} the absence of critical points.